 We are appreciative of the Secret Service's efforts to be responsive to the Review Board's specific requests for records.
-As we discussed in these meetings, there remain outstanding issues with regard to several of our requests.
-In addition, we anticipate making a few additional requests as we continue to review the records you have supplied.
+As we discussed in these meetings, there remain outstanding issues with regard to many of the requests.
+In addition, we anticipate making additional requests as we continue to review the records you have supplied.